Gleison Tibau: Post-UFC career

 After the long career in the UFC, Tibau revealed he will be moving up to welterweight division.
 On September 4, 2018, it was revealed that Tibau would fight Golden Boy Promotions' inaugural MMA event, headlined by the third encounter of Chuck Liddell and Tito Ortiz.
-Despite the announcement on going up a weight class, Tibau faced fellow UFC veteran Efrain Escudero in a 160lbs catchweight bout.
+Despite the announcement on going up a weight class, Tibau faced fellow UFC veteran Efraín Escudero in a 160lbs catchweight bout.
 He won the fight via unanimous decision.

 Tibau replaced Abel Trujillo on short notice against Will Brooks at Battlefield FC 2 on July 27, 2019, winning by Round 1 Submission.

 Tibau was next expected to face Chris Cisneros at Taura MMA 11 on October 30, 2020.
 However, the bout was moved to Taura MMA 12 on November 22, 2020, which in turn was postponed due to COVID-19 pandemic related issues.

 Professional Fighters League

 2021 season

 On February 25, 2021, news surfaced that Tibau had signed with Professional Fighters League and is expected to compete in the welterweight tournament of season 2021.

 Tibau was set to face fellow UFC vet Alexey Kunchenko on April 29, 2021, at PFL 2 as the start of the 2021 PFL Welterweight tournament.
 On March 25, it was announced that Kunchenko pulled out of the bout and due to this Tibau was set to face João Zeferino.
 He lost the bout via unanimous decision.

 Tibau faced Rory MacDonald at PFL 5 on June 17, 2021.
 He won the fight by a controversial split decision, with the vast majority of media scores and other professional MMA fighters scoring the bout as a win for MacDonald.
 Despite the victory over MacDonald, Tibau did not advance to the playoffs.

 Tibau was scheduled to face Sadibou Sy on August 13, 2021, at PFL 7.
 However on August 4, it was announced that Sy replaced João Zeferino in the playoffs, and therefore Tibau's new opponent would be Curtis Millender.
 On August 12, Millender was announced to have pulled out of the bout, so Tibau instead faced Micah Terrill.
 Tibau won the bout via technical submission, choking Terrill unconscious in the first round via arm-triangle choke.